sreent/data-management-intro/Solution Sheets - September 2022(A).md

 - Mastering XML syntax is essential for working with structured data formats in many enterprise environments.

 ---
-You're absolutely correct; the specific returns of the XPath expressions should be part of the main "Answer" section to clearly show what the expression evaluates.
-Here’s how the revised answers look with those adjustments:

----

 **(c) What would be selected by evaluating the XPath expression `//fileDesc//title/@type`?** [2]